LesEDK/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that prints the resut of POWER divided BY DIVIDE, followed by a new line Script that displays result of BREATH to the power LOVE(They are environmental variables) Script that converts a number from base 2 to base 10, number in base 2 is stored in the environmental variable BINARY
+Script that prints the resut of POWER divided BY DIVIDE, followed by a new line Script that displays result of BREATH to the power LOVE(They are environmental variables) Script that converts a number from base 2 to base 10, number in base 2 is stored in the environmental variable BINARY Script that prints all possible combinations of two letters,except oo, letters a-z one combination per line Script that prints a number with two decimal places, followed by a new line.Number will be stored in environmental variable NUM